Tag: Django

 Prerequisites

-• Python: Make sure you have Python 3 installed.
-You can download it from the official Python website.
+• Python 3: Django runs on Python.
+You can download it from the official Python website (python.org).

 python -m venv venv

-Explanation: python -m venv venv tells Python to create a new virtual environment named venv inside your project folder.
+• python -m venv venv: Creates a virtual environment named venv inside your project folder.

 source venv/bin/activate

-You’ll see (venv) appear at the start of your command prompt, indicating that your virtual environment is active.
+You’ll notice (venv) appearing at the beginning of your command prompt, indicating that the virtual environment is active.

 pip install django

-• . (the dot) tells Django to create the project files in the current directory, instead of creating another nested folder.
+• .: This tells Django to create the project files in the current directory, avoiding an extra nested folder.

 ├── venv/